Frequently Asked Questions

 How do I place a horse FOR SALE?

-The Sale pages are for member's horses.
-As a member, if you wish to have your horse listed on the sale pages and your horse is registered with the IDHSNA, you simply edit the profile of your horse.
+The SALE pages are for the member in good standing's horses.
+As a member in good standing, if you wish to have your horse listed on the sale pages and your horse is registered with the IDHSNA, you simply edit the profile of your horse.
 Scroll down to the SALE section of the profile and enter the text you wish to appear in the "Brief Sale Description" box.
 Fill in the price if you wish and SUBMIT.
 You may add photos using the photos button, see previous FAQ for tips on how to do so.
 The changes you made to your horse's profile will be sent to our site monitor and after verification will be released.
 The monitor has to select the sale section where the horse is to appear.
 If you check your profile and your sale text shows, but the horse is not yet showing, email the web administrator for assistance.

 How do I list a sale horse not registered with IDHSNA?